REGEN: Real-Time Photorealism Enhancement in Games via a Dual-Stage Generative Network Framework: Introduction

 Our contributions are summarized as follows:

 \begin{enumerate}

-\item We propose a novel, publicly available, two-stage framework that employs a robust unpaired image-to-image translation model to generate photorealistic pairs in non-real time, enabling the training of a lightweight paired image-to-image translation model for robust real-time photorealism enhancement in games.
+\item We propose a two-stage framework for photorealism enhancement in games that employs a robust unpaired image-to-image translation model to generate photorealistic pairs offline, which are subsequently used to train a lightweight paired model for real-time inference.

-\item The introduced framework can be seamlessly integrated into games without requiring access to low-level engine information, which is typically required as input by the current state-of-the-art (SotA) Im2Im translation methods for computer graphics.
+\item The introduced framework can be seamlessly integrated into games without requiring access to low-level engine-specific information, which is typically required as input by the current state-of-the-art (SotA) Im2Im translation methods for computer graphics.

-\item We conduct a qualitative and quantitative evaluation showing that the proposed approach achieves comparable visual quality to the initial robust unpaired Im2Im translation method while providing a 32X improvement in inference speed.
-Additionally, it is illustrated that the results outperform the photorealism-enhanced images that were produced by directly translating the game images towards real-world frames using a lightweight unpaired Im2Im translation method.
+\item Through qualitative and quantitative evaluation, we show that our approach slightly improves the visual quality of the initial unpaired robust model while providing a 12× speedup in terms of FPS, preserving semantic robustness, and maintaining temporal consistency.

 \end{enumerate}